Integrated Truss Structure: S0 truss

 The S0 truss, (also called the Center Integrated Truss Assembly Starboard 0 Truss) forms the central backbone of the Space Station.
 It was attached on the top of the Destiny Laboratory Module during STS-110 in April 2002.
 S0 is used to route power to the pressurized station modules and conduct heat away from the modules to the S1 and P1 Trusses.
-The S0 truss is not docked to the ISS but is connected with four Module to Truss Structure (MTS) stainless steel struts.
+The S0 truss is not docked to the ISS but is connected to the Destiny Lab module by both the Module-to-Truss Structure Attachment System (MTSAS) and four Module-to-Truss Structure (MTS) extruded aluminum struts.
+The Module-to-Truss Structure Attachment System is in two halves.
+The active half Lab Cradle Assembly bolted to the aft and mid-rings of the Destiny Lab and the passive half grapple bar and alignment pins integral to S0.

 P1, S1 trusses

 The P1 and S1 trusses (also called the Port and Starboard Side Thermal Radiator Trusses) are attached to the S0 truss and contain carts to transport the Canadarm2 and astronauts to worksites along with the space station.
 They each flow 290 kg (637 lb) of anhydrous ammonia through three heat rejection radiators.
 The S1 truss was launched on STS-112 in October 2002 and the P1 truss was launched on STS-113 in November 2002.
 Detailed design, test, and construction of the S1 and P1 structures were conducted by McDonnell Douglas (now Boeing) in Huntington Beach, CA. First parts were cut for the structure in 1996, and delivery of the first truss occurred in 1999.